 Human hair was found in one mesh product, and many implants will cause the person’s bowels to twist or perforate.

 New Zealand residents are campaigning against the Ministry of Health.
-Campaigning has been going on for years, with many victims claiming that their lives completely changed after the mesh implant was implanted.
+For years, campaigning has been going on, with many victims claiming that their lives completely changed after the mesh implant was implanted.